Across the Hills: Ian and Lorna

 Instrumental: Dave, John and Brian

-This is one of the hybrid instrumental created by the three instrumentalists at a rehearsal session.
+This one of the hybrid instrumental created by the three instrumentalists at a rehearsal session.
 All the tunes come from Dave Swarbrick's limitless repertoire.
 Dave plays mandola and fiddle, John Dunkerley, banjo and Brian Clark, guitar.

 The Collier Laddie: Ian